RolfTheile/github-slideshow/_posts/0000-01-02-RolfTheile.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my text, rwt.
+Yeah, this is my text, dude!
 Use the left arrow to go back!